windmill-labs/windmilldocs/docs/integrations/mongodb.md

 :::tip

-You can find a list of all the officially supported Resource Types on [Windmill Hub][hub-resources].
+You can find a list of all the officially supported Resource types on [Windmill Hub][hub-resources].

 :::